iterative/dvc.org/content/docs/start/experiments.md

 We use `dvc repro` to run the pipeline as found in the <abbr>workspace</abbr>.
 All the parameters and dependencies are retrieved from the current workspace.
-It doesn't use any special objects to track the experiments or associate parameters with metrics.
+It doesn't use any specialized mechanism to track experiments.

-When you have large number of experiments that you don't want to commit all to Git, it's better to use `dvc exp run`.
+When you have a large number of experiments that you don't want to commit all to Git, it's better to use `dvc exp run`.
 It allows to change the parameters quickly, can track the history of artifacts and has facilities to compare these experiments easily.